 Tighten up the stack bolts a bit and re-check.
 Tighten the stack bolts in a regular pattern, like the lug nuts on a car wheel.
 My standard pattern is to start by tightening the bolt opposite the crank, then move clockwise 2 bolts (144 degrees), tighten that one, clockwise 2 more, and so on.
 Never tighten two neighboring bolts in a row.
 You may prefer to go counterclockwise, but try to get in the habit of always starting at the same place and always going the same way.
 This reduces the chances of accidentally missing a bolt.

 Once you have the chainrings centered and secured, adjust the position of the rear axle to make the chain as nearly tight as possible without binding.
 Notice how freely the drive train turns when the chain is too loose.
 That is how freely it should turn when you are done, but with as little chain droop as possible.

-If the chain is badly worn, adjusting it so it is just short of binding will result in rough running and low efficiency, because it will not engage the teeth of the sprocket evently. .
-Check the chain for wear, and replace it as needed.
+You need to pay more attention to chain wear on a fixed-gear bicycle than on others, because the consequences can be more serious if the chain falls off.
+If the chain is badly worn, adjusting it just short of binding will result in rough running and low efficiency, because the chain will not engage the teeth of the sprocket evenly.
+Check the chain for wear, readjust the position of the rear hub and replace the chain as needed.

 If you have a local bike shop that stocks fixed-gear stuff, you are in a lucky minority, and I urge you to patronize them.